gattock/jelly-book.github.io/README.md

 $$ \frac{\de}{\de t} \int_{\Omega} \rho(x,y) \de x \de y = \int_{\Omega} f(x,y) \de x \de y - \oint_{\partial \Omega} \vec u \cdot \hat n \de l $$
 where the last term is the flux integral across the domain boundary

+So, we have seen that the contributes to the average density inside an arbitrary domain are given by:
+\item

+This idea can be extended for arbitrarily small domain! this leads to..... ---FINISH--